 The email market is essentially your audience who wants to see your ads.
 This makes the impression and click-through rates higher than most other methods, such as paid social media advertising.

 The truth is that you do not even need to spend a dollar on email advertising.
-There are email service providers that you can start for free when you’re starting out and do not have that many email subscribers yet.
+There are email marketing services that you can start for free when you’re starting out and do not have that many email subscribers yet.

-I will share more about these email service providers and what they are below, but first, do you know what an email list is?
+I will share more about these email marketing services and what they are below, but first, do you know what an email list is?
 And what are email list subscribers?

 Let’s find out!